nebulaeonline/dotPDFium/README.md

 - Annotations imlemented
 - Very few formal tests
 - No documentation or examples yet
-- Need to build out: Structured trees and progressive loading
+- Structured trees and progressive loading are implemented
 - XFA support is not planned

 ---